jeluayan28/Django_SMS/README.md

 1. Access the application in your web browser at `http://127.0.0.1:8000/`.

-2. Use the SMS form to input the recipient's name and the Score to validate.
+2. Use the SMS form to input the recipient's name and the score to validate.

 3. Click "Send" to deliver the SMS.